hax/Slides/README.md

 * css3 animation (WebKit extension, so u may not see animation in non-WebKit browsers)

-Note: In general, all compatibility patches will be factor out and move to another project https://github.com/hax/homemade-html5 in the future
+Note: In general, all compatibility patches will be factor out and move to another project https://github.com/hax/homemade-html5 in the future.